broadinstitute/warp/website/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/README.md

 ## Introduction to the CEMBA Workflow

-CEMBA is a pipeline developed by the [BRAIN Initiative](https://braininitiative.nih.gov/) that supports processing of multiplexed single-nuclei bisulfite sequencing data.
-It is an alignment and methylated base calling pipeline that trims adaptors, attaches cell barcodes, aligns reads to the genome, filters reads based on quality and creates both a VCF and ALLC file with methylation-site coverage.
+CEMBA is a pipeline developed by the [BRAIN Initiative](https://braininitiative.nih.gov/) that supports the processing of multiplexed single-nuclei bisulfite sequencing data.
+It is an alignment and methylated base calling pipeline that trims adaptors, attaches cell barcodes, aligns reads to the genome, filters reads based on quality, and creates both a VCF and ALLC file with methylation-site coverage.

 :::tip
 Interested in using the pipeline for your publication?
 See the [“CEMBA publication methods”](./CEMBA.methods.md) for a generic "methods" style description of the pipeline.